alan-turing-institute/mogp-emulator/docs/methods/alt/AltCoreDesign.rst

 it to generate a new design with the same number of points and dimensions will produce a different result.

-Another advantage of the Weyl, Halton and Sobol' sequences is that we can readily add further points to the design.
+Another advantage of the Weyl, Halton and Sobol's sequences is that we can readily add further points to the design.
 This facilitates the idea of sequential design, where the training set is steadily increased until a sufficiently good and validated emulator is obtained.

-On the other hand, the non-random designs can be difficult to tune to get good space-filling properties; only the Sobol' sequence does not require careful choice of a set of generators.
+On the other hand, the non-random designs can be difficult to tune to get good space-filling properties; only the Sobol's sequence does not require careful choice of a set of generators.
 These designs can also produce clumps or ridges of points.

-The Halton and Sobol' sequences are examples of low-discrepancy sequences.
+The Halton and Sobol's sequences are examples of low-discrepancy sequences.
 Discrepancy is a measure of departure of a set of points from a uniform spread over :math:`[0,1]^p` and these are some of a small number of sequence generators that have been shown to have asymptotically minimal discrepancy.
-For more details, and in particular for a full description of the Sobol' sequence, see
+For more details, and in particular for a full description of the Sobol's sequence, see

 -  Kuipers, L. and Niederreiter, H. (2005).
 Uniform distribution of sequences.
 Dover Publications, ISBN 0-486-45019-8